scylladb/scylladb/docs/alternator/alternator.md

 ### API Server
 * Transport: HTTP mostly supported, but small features like CRC header and compression are still missing.
-HTTPS not tested.
+HTTPS supported on top of HTTP, so small features may still be missing.
 * Authorization (verifying the originator of the request): Not yet supported.
 * DNS server for load balancing: Not yet supported.
 Client needs to pick one of the live Scylla nodes and send a request to it.